PanHyridae/SweeplogWatchface/README.md

 Sweeplog- A simple analog watch face with a sweeping animation.
-A clasic look for the modern era.
+A classic look for the modern era.

 Sweeplog is a simple and easy to use watch face for Android Wear.
 This includes an analog watch face that has a sweeping motion on the seconds hand.
 I have made this open source so other developers can learn from it and so I can learn from other developers.
 Feel free to use this but please respect the following requirements: